“I am the way, the truth, and the life. No one comes to the Father except through me.” —John 14:6

 In this game, one person will receive simple directions from three different people at the same time, each one shouting out a different set of directions (see the list below).
 The person playing has to decipher what the direction givers are saying and then decide which directions to follow.

-- What was it like trying to follow lots of directions at the same time?
+- What was it like trying to follow different directions at the same time?

 - What did you do when you weren’t sure which way to follow?

 - Have you ever had different people tell you different ways to play your sport?
-What did you do when that happened?
+How did you handle that?

-All athletes make mistakes, no one is perfect.
-But when you try to do it by yourself and try to be perfect, it can create a lot of problems.
-Thankfully, there is a greater way we can take that will lead us to the answer.
+Every athlete makes mistakes, and no one is perfect.
+But when you try to take control and do things in your own way, it can create a whole lot of problems.
+Thankfully, there is a greater way that will lead you to the ultimate solution.

 As John the Baptist was preaching about Jesus, the religious leaders had lots of questions.
 They wanted to know who he was, what he was doing, and why he was doing it.
 John replied: